 Private metadata

-Private metadata can be read through the Admin API only using the Get metadata of a user endpoint.
+Private metadata is accessible exclusively through the Admin API using the Get metadata of a user endpoint.

 Setting private metadata

-Private metadata can be set and modified through the Admin API only by using the Patch metadata of a user endpoint.
+Private metadata can only be created and modified through the Admin API using the Patch metadata of a user endpoint.

 Public metadata

-Public metadata should be used for non-sensitive information that you want accessible but not modifiable by the client (e.g., certain user roles, UI preferences, display options).
+Use public metadata for non-sensitive information that should be readable but not modifiable by client applications (e.g., user roles, UI preferences, display settings).

 Accessing public metadata

-Public metadata can be read through the Public API, the Admin API and in JWT templates for customizing the session JWT:
+Public metadata is accessible through the Public API, Admin API, and JWT templates for session customization:

 • Public API: